What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

 \subsection{Checking symmetry}

 In the next set of polls, our aim was to check whether people's utility functions are compatible with \emph{any} $\ell_p$ metric.

-Under the $\ell_p$ metric family, only the size of the deviation matters --- not where in the budget it occurs, nor whether it represents an increase or decrease in funding.
-In other words, shifting 10 units away from the ideal in education is treated identically to shifting the same amount in health or defense.
-Likewise, adding 10 is seen as no different from subtracting 10 (see an example in \cref{tab:symmetry-example})
+The $\ell_p$ metrics are \emph{symmetric} in the sense that only the size of the deviation matters --- not where in the budget it occurs, nor whether it represents an increase or decrease in funding.
+This symmetry consists of two independent properties: \begin{enumerate} \item \emph{Issue Symmetry} --- Adding $x$ to issue $i$ is equivalent to adding $x$ to issue $j$, for all issues $i,j$; \item \emph{Sign Symmetry} --- Adding $x$ in issue $i$ is equivalent to subtracting $x$ from $i$, for all issues $i$. \end{enumerate} A numeric example is given in \Cref{tab:symmetry-example} in the appendix.

-If participants were using pure $\ell_p$ logic, both options would be perceived as equally distant from the ideal regardless of whether deviations occur in different projects (\emph{project symmetry}) or have opposite signs (\emph{sign symmetry}).

-To directly test these theoretical assumptions, we designed two additional polls in which both options were equally distant from the ideal allocation, but differed in whether the deviation occurred in the same or different projects, or whether the signs of the deviations were reversed.

-To examine whether participants’ preferences are symmetric across projects, we generated pairs of allocations by rotating deviations from the ideal budget.
-The full algorithm is provided in \cref{project_symmetry_algorithm}.
-This allows us to test whether participants’ choices remain consistent when the same deviations are applied to different projects.